 Hypnosis is a natural state that we all enter many times each day, when we become absorbed in something we enjoy.
 Those moments where you drift off and perhaps daydream.

 Hypnotherapy is the art of utilising that natural state to create the positive changes that you desire.

-Hypnosis is a pleasant and natural state of mind.
-It is deeply relaxing and enhances a feeling of well-being, whilst putting you in charge of your own mind and positive outcomes.
-Hypnosis occurs when we allow our minds to relax, and happens to us automatically several times a day, often without us even realising.
+Hypnosis is form of deep focus.
+It is a pleasant and natural state of mind.
+Hypnosis is deeply relaxing and enhances a feeling of well-being, whilst putting you in charge of your own mind and positive outcomes.
+Hypnosis occurs automatically, several times a day, often without us even realising.

 Hypnotherapy is the therapeutic work carried out whilst you are in the relaxed state of hypnosis.
 As a professional hypnotherapist, I have mastered and perfected a range of techniques for helping you overcome issues which you feel are currently limiting your life in some way.